ChristopherCFleming/FauxFlix/README.md

   <img src="extra_media/user_auth.gif">
 </p>

-Signing up and logging in from the splash page takes users to two destinct pages with different styling.
-If a user adds their email on the splashpage and clicks "GET STARTED", that info is passed through as a URL parameter and prefills the email input section with React state.
+Signing up and logging in from the splash page takes users to two distinct pages with different styling.
+If a user adds their email on the splash page and clicks "GET STARTED", that info is passed through as a URL parameter and prefills the email input section with React state.
 The Rails backend handles all validations and passes any error messages to the frontend to help the user complete the process.
 A user's password is then salted and hashed by BCrypt to either create their password digest which is then stored in the PostGres database (sign up), or compared with an existing password digest (log in).
 Upon successful login or signup, React Router grants the user access to all of Fauxflix's protected routes.
 A user can log out by hovering over the profile pic and clicking "Log Out."

 ## Display Videos by Genre